chirpy2605/voron/V0/5015_Toolhead/v4_Old/README.md

 On the cowl, use two wires from inside the right LED mounting hole.
 Use coiled bare wire from the two pieces and thread the wire into the LED mounting hole and then push (optionally glue) the magnets into the base, ensuring that they have the correct polarity so that the shuttle probe will attach to them.
 Run the wires up the LED channel on the inside of the hotend cowl and attach as you would for a normal [SlideSwipe magnetic probe](https://github.com/chestwood96/SlideSwipe).

-Once again, use a multimeter and check for continuity.
+Once again, a multimeter and check for continuity.
 It should show continuity when the probe is attached to the hotend cowl but not triggered and no continuity when the switch is pressed.

 ## v1 Changelog: